 Divide dough into three parts.
 Roll each part until very thin in a rectangular shape.

 Spread filling on the dough.

 Roll and twist in a circular shape like a snail or cinnamon roll.

 Place in greased 8-inch or 9-inch cake pans.
-Cover, put in warm place and let rise.
+Cover, put in warm place and let rise, about 1 hour.

 Bake at 350 F for 30 to 45 minutes.

 Serve with a cup of coffee or dry white wine.